prof-eiglsperger/prof-eiglsperger/README.md

 I'm teaching at the computer science department at the [Hochschule Konstanz (HTWG)](https://www.htwg-konstanz.de/hochschule/fakultaeten/informatik/uebersicht) software engineering courses.
 My main focus is on software quality, web technologies and cloud application development.

-You find more details on my home: https://www-home.htwg-konstanz.de/~meiglspe/
+You find more details on my [home page](https://www-home.htwg-konstanz.de/~meiglspe/).